 “But I’ll only be on the short mown grass on the lawn,” I thought.

 And then, for reasons I will never fully understand, I pushed that thought away and stepped out into his lawn, one of the stupidest things I have done in my life.
 I’ll never, ever make that mistake again, I tell myself.

 My friend and Lyme-patient advocate Kathy is fielding many phone calls from people with tick bites asking what to do.
 I’m getting them myself and sharing what I’ve learned.
 Maybe this blog post will help someone be smarter than I am.
 Other than that small effort, I feel helpless to stop this health threat that’s exploding as I watch.

 Kathy never steps off pavement, not even with treated footwear.
 You may be like me, and simply unable to accept that measure.
 But whether you have Lyme or are healthy as can be, please do all you can to protect yourself.

-And here’s another tip: Carry a magnifying glass and pointed tweezers with you at all times.
+And here’s another tip: Carry a magnifying glass and pointed tweezers or a tick-removal tool with you at all times.
 You never know when you might need them.
-But let me tell you from experience: Chances are good that you will.
+Let me tell you from experience: Chances are good that you will.

 Tagged: antibiotics, bedridden, bites, chronic illness, co-infections, diagnosis, ehrlichiosis, lone star tick, lyme, lyme doctors, lyme literate doctor, lyme testing, Maryland, middleburg, northern virginia, prevention, reinfected, reinfection, rocket mountain spotted fever, stari, ticks, tips, treatment, Virginia